enemonsieur/offis_repo/PROJECTS/Awesome Content Creation/Videos Tiktok.md

 If you wanna create your own content maschine, I recommend the book by Tiago Forte: BASB Where I got all those ideas!

 # Levels of listening
+Hello!
+How are you!
+I'm fine thank you
+Did you manage to understand what I said?
+Even without actually hearing it?
 I arrived in Germany a year ago with a B2-level.
 I could already watch movies without subtiles, read book and even have conversation with native speakers.
 Few days after I had my first conflict with a German.
 My landlorrd refused to check my heather and I was freezing cold.
 It was like..
 7 degrees.
 Extremely cold for someone leaving in "sub tropical".
 Even though I could handle my lectures very well, I couldn't even understand what the fuck he was talking about.